JemimaGosling/ErtaAle/README.md

 - Loads in pre-processed SAR backscatter images and variance dataset.
 - The number of SAR images used for the CUSUM baseline is defined on **Line 13**
 - Constructs data matrix and date list used in analysis
 - Runs CUSUM on individual pixels using the _cusumSingle.m_ script.
-The pixels are determined manually selected by user on **lines 41 and 42**.
+Individual pixels are manually selected by user on **lines 36 and 37**.
 - This section produces the two following figures (that were used to create Fig. 5 in paper):

 ![Figure1](https://github.com/JemimaGosling/ErtaAle/blob/main/sample%20data/DEMO_Figure_1.png)